nilsdacke/knowledge_net/docs/source/chat_history.rst

 by passing :code:`ChatHistory` objects.

 The data structure resembles the chat history used with chat language models, but has a few extensions.
-The history contains not only messages but also other events, like the call to and return from a knowledge base.
+The history contains not only messages but also conversation summaries and other events, like errors and calls to and returns from connected knowledge bases.
 The latter kinds are added automatically by the framework.

-A :code:`ChatHistory` representing the conversation so far is passed as an argument to :code:`Knowledgebase._reply_local`.
+A :code:`ChatHistory` representing the conversation so far is passed as an argument to :code:`Knowledgebase._reply`.
 Your implementation of this method will return another :code:`ChatHistory` instance that contains the continuation of the chat.

 .. code-block:: python